First-Year Grading Policies

 In your first semester and Independent Activities Period, you will receive grades of Pass or No Record:

-- A grade of "C" or better equals "passing" for freshmen.
+- A grade of "C" or better equals "passing" for first-years.
 Any subject you pass at the "C" level or greater is noted as "P" on both your external and internal transcripts.

 - Non-passing grades of D or F only show up on internal transcripts; unofficial grades do not show up on any external transcript.
 The external transcript will show no record of failed subjects, i.e., those graded D or F).